Updated: Feb 11

 Scope List for Budgeting.
 Because a Budget is a MUST!

 Here are the actual scope notes I took during the initial consultation.
 Scope is extremely important when setting a product budget and computing Eclectic Interior’s design fees.

 We know you work hard for your income, and we take budgeting very seriously.
 These notes are the beginning step to estimating a product budget, as well as the scope of work for design services.

 Overall Look & Feel

 One of the most important parts of the initial consultation is determining the clients’ style and the overall look and feel they want for the space.
-(To the left, you see the empty "before" space.)
+(Below, you see the empty "before" space.)

 Clients who enjoy design will send me Pinterest boards or upload inspiration photos to their MyDoma project portals.
 For clients less design-inclined, I bring magazines and have clients circle things they like and cross out things they don’t like.